 Justin Slocom Bailey recently wrote a wonderful blog on pausing and going SLOW.
 My teaching style can be overwhelming for some of my students.
-If I see a student become overwhelmed with my enthusiasm and eagerness (the reason I stopped at iFLT) I can alleviate their stress by simply offering a few seconds of breathing.
-That student won’t know it was for them.
-The whole class benefits from a short Brain Break.
-The whole class appreciates a pause to soak it all in.
+If I see a student become overwhelmed with my enthusiasm and eagerness (the reason I stopped at iFLT), I can alleviate their stress by simply offering a few seconds of breathing.
+That student won’t know it was for them, but the whole class benefits from a short Brain Break.
+The whole class also appreciates a pause to soak it all in.
 Finally, I need it.
 It is nice for me to take a second to breathe and refocus my energy and think about what direction we are going next.

 - Stand students up.
 Tell them to raise their arms to the sky as they breathe in and bring them down to their sides as they breathe out.